- Oak Brook:(630) 705-9999

 Be Firm When Responding To Unacceptable Patient Behaviors

 It’s crucial that nurses respond firmly.
 After giving a warning and failing to see change despite several warnings, you should contact security and inform them that this patient may require transferal.
-Nurses should keep this in mind in every kind of facility whether its a hospital or a LPN nursing home job.
+Nurses should keep this in mind in every kind of facility whether it’s a hospital or a LPN nursing home job.

 Documenting Patient Behavior